Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Abstract

 \section{Abstract}

 Social media's role in the spread and evolution of extremism is a focus of intense study.
-Online extremists have been involved in the spread of online hate, mis/disinformation, and real-world violence.
-However, the overwhelming majority of existing work has focused on \emph{right-wing} extremism.
-In this paper, we perform a first of its kind large-scale, data-driven study exploring \emph{left-wing} extremism.
-We focus on ``tankies,'' a left-wing community that first arose in the 1950s in support of hardline actions of the USSR and has evolved to support what they call ``actually existing socialist countries,'' e.g., CCP run China, the USSR, former soviet countries, and North Korea.
-We collect 1.3M posts from 53K authors from tankies subreddits, and explore the position of tankies within the broader far-left community on Reddit.
-Among other things, we find that tankies are clearly on the periphery of the larger far-left community.
-When examining the contents of posts, we find misalignments and conceptual homomorphisms that confirm the description of tankies in the theoretical work.
-We also discover that tankies focus more on state-level political events rather than social issues in comparison to other far-left communities.
-Finally, we show that tankies exhibit some of the same worrying behaviors as right-wing extremists, e.g., relatively high toxicity and an organized response to deplatforming events.
+Online extremists have been involved in the dissemination of online hate, mis- and disinformation, and real-world violence.
+While the majority of research has focused on \emph{right-wing} extremism, recent real-world incidents have highlighted the potential for far-left extremists to engage in violence and cause real-world harm as well.
+In this paper, we present the first large-scale measurement of \emph{left-wing} extremism on social media.
+Analyzing 1.3 million posts from 53,000 authors from tankie subreddits, we focus on ``tankies,'' a left-wing community that first arose in the 1950s in support of hardline actions of the USSR and has evolved to support what they call ``Actually Existing Socialist'' countries, e.g., CCP-run China, the USSR, and North Korea.
+Among other things, our analysis reveals that these groups occupy the periphery of the broader far-left community on Reddit, and their discourse distinctively focus on state-level politics and support for authoritarian regimes, rather than on social justice issues.
+Finally, we show that tankies have high toxicity scores and use pejorative language, mirroring toxicity patterns reported for other online extremist communities.
+Our findings provide empirical evidence of the distinct positioning and discourse of left-wing extremist groups on social media.